How to Utilize Self-Assessments When Preparing for Step 1

 Preparing for Step 1?
 Get ready with this 30 day study plan that covers the highest-yield topics.

-Casey Norlin is a fourth-year medical student at Louisiana State University School of Medicine New Orleans.
-She completed a Bachelor's of Neuroscience at Northwestern University and then went on to work as a Management Fellow at Cancer Treatment Centers of America (CTCA), a cancer-only hospital system spread throughout the US.
-At CTCA, she helped implement new innovations from telehealth to specialty pharmacy, but craving a more hands-on role in medicine, she started medical school in 2019.
-During medical school, Casey has been heavily involved in research and has helped author papers on topics ranging from neonatal cardiac care to global surgery training.
-After graduating, Casey hopes to pursue a career in Anesthesiology and Critical Care Medicine with involvement in international medical volunteer work.
-In her free time, she enjoys baking allergen-friendly muffins and doing the New York Times' Crossword puzzle.
+Craving a more hands-on role in medicine, she started medical school in 2019.
+During medical school, Casey was heavily involved in research and has helped author papers on topics ranging from neonatal cardiac care to global surgery training.
+After graduating, In her free time, she enjoys baking allergen-friendly muffins and doing the New York Times' Crossword puzzle.